Officers and Board Members

 Terry was my younger brother, by 374 days.
 Growing up, there was always something special about Terry.
 Sharp dresser, quick wit and a caring soul.
 Maybe it was the way we were raised but we were taught that it was always important to show respect for others and to give back to the community.
 Early on, it was volunteer work as a Boy Scout, later, building nonprofit organizations like Abilities in Motion to help others live independently.
 Throughout Terry’s life he inspired me and many others.
 Terry’s Legacy is my opportunity along with others to carry on his Legacy.

 I currently live in Port Angeles, WA with my wife, Therese (O’Connor).
 We are both graduates of Reading Central High School and Alvernia University.
 We moved to Houston in 1979 where I attended the UH Law School.
 I practiced law in San Antonio, Texas for thirty-five (35) years primarily family law and representing children in child neglect cases.
-Our daughter, Tess Brigida Nye, lives in San Antonio, TX with her husband, Madison.
+Our daughter, Tess Brigida Nye, lives in San Antonio, TX.
 I still practice law in Texas but spend most of my time now as a Child Advocate for the courts and hiking the Pacific Northwest mountains and beaches.

 Mary Galczynski, Board Member

 I am one of Terry’s nieces - Mary.
 Terry’s accident happened years before I was born.
 Growing up, I watched my uncle live an independent life, never seeing his wheelchair as a restriction to hold him back.
 Witnessing his experiences showed me early on in life that disabilities do not define a person or what their life could be; and that given the right support, they can have the life they dream of.